The LoggingContext type exposes the following members.

 Gets the description of the current context.
 The description is typically set by the LogRecordBuilder when building the opening record of a context.

 Gets or set the identifier of the current context.
-This property should be used for debugging only.
-Its value is lazily created.
+This value is created according to the strategy set in LoggingBackend.Options.ContextIdGenerationStrategy.

 Gets or sets the indentation level for the current context.